A Comprehensive Buyer’s Agent Checklist: 3 Amazing Free Samples To Keep You Organized

 1. Personalize your checklists

-Whether you’re using one of the checklists above or a digital solution like Paperless Pipeline, be sure to adjust each checklist so it suits the individual client, agent, property, and market.
+Whether you’re using one of the checklists above or tech tools like Paperless Pipeline, be sure to adjust each checklist so it suits the individual client, agent, property, and the current market.

-For example, the transaction process for first-time buyers purchasing a small city-center apartment will be very different from someone buying a 30-acre ranch via foreclosure.
+For example, the transaction process for a new buyer purchasing a small city-center apartment will be very different from someone buying a 30-acre ranch via foreclosure.

 2. Talk your clients through your checklists

 This prepares your clients and ensures that there are no surprises.
-Knowing deadlines and important milestones will help them complete their tasks on time.
+Knowing deadlines and important milestones will help them complete their contributions to the deal, such as signing documents, on time.

 3. Use checklists to understand your clients’ dream homes